The Sacraments of the Catholic Church

 that nourishes our souls and helps us to live the Gospel.

-Children who have celebrated the Sacrament of First Reconciliation are invited to be prepared for the Sacrament of First Eucharist in Year 4.
-First Eucharist is celebrated in the month of June each year.
+Children who have celebrated the Sacrament of First Reconciliation are invited to be prepared for the Sacrament of First Eucharist in Year 4 or 5.
+First Eucharist will next be celebrated in June 2019 (see SUNDAY SCHOOL page of this website).

 Confirmation is the Sacrament of mature Christian commitment and the Perfection of Baptism in that it continues, marks, celebrates, strengthens and confirms the Gifts of the Holy Spirit received at Baptism.

-Children who have celebrated the Sacraments of First Reconciliation and First Eucharist are invited to be prepared for Confirmation in year 6 or older.
-The Sacrament of Confirmation will next be celebrated in August 2017.
+Children who have celebrated the Sacraments of First Reconciliation and First Eucharist are invited to be prepared for Confirmation.

 PREPARATION FOR THE SACRAMENTS